 Associate Professor of History

-His first book, The Weimar Century: German Émigrés and the Ideological Foundations of the Cold War (Princeton University Press, forthcoming 2014), traces the intellectual, institutional, and political journey of five influential political theorists from their education in Weimar Germany to their participation in the formation of the Cold War.
+His first book, The Weimar Century: German Émigrés and the Ideological Foundations of the Cold War (Princeton University Press, 2014), traces the intellectual, institutional, and political journey of five influential political theorists from their education in Weimar Germany to their participation in the formation of the Cold War.
 It argues that both Germany’s postwar democratization, and the German-American alliance, were deeply shaped by these émigrés’ attempts to revive intellectual, religious, and political projects first developed in Weimar Germany.
 In 2016, it was awarded the Council of European Studies’ Book Prize (for best first book in European studies 2013-2015).
 Chinese and German translations are forthcoming.

 The Weimar Century: German Émigrés and the Ideological Foundations of the Cold War (Princeton University Press, 2014).